-PSPIB's high risk asset ratio of 80% as of 31 March 2022 is broadly in line with its peers.
+PSPIB's high risk asset ratio of 80% as of 31 March 2023 is broadly in line with its peers.
 These assets are largely invested outside Canada and are broadly diversified across several asset classes and sectors.
-Moody's definition of high risk assets broadly comprises all investments other than investment-grade bonds and mortgage loans, including below-investment-grade and unrated bonds/loans, common and preferred stock equities, alternative investments such as private equity and hedge fund holdings, real estate assets, and other investments that are not classified on a pension manager's balance sheet.
+Moody's definition of high risk assets broadly comprises all investments other than investment-grade bonds and mortgage loans, including below investment-grade and unrated bonds/loans, common and preferred stock equities, alternative investments such as private equity and hedge fund holdings, real estate assets, and other investments that are not classified on a pension manager's balance sheet.

-At 31 March 2022, PSPIB's allocation to private equity and real assets stood at 44% of net investments, which is in line with its longterm target weight of 50%.
-PSPIB's long-term investment horizon and liquidity profile from expected positive net transfers, positions it well to execute this type of investment strategy.
-PSPIB's investment risks are well managed, although this capability will need to continue to keep pace with asset growth and rising complexity as well as shifting economics in a post-pandemic economy.
+PSPIB's allocation to private equity and real assets as of 31 March 2023 was 46% of net investments, which is in line with its long-term target weight.
+We view PSPIB as well positioned to execute this type of investment strategy given its long-term investment horizon, and liquidity profile, which reflects the expected positive net transfers over the next five years.
+PSPIB's investment risks are well managed, although this capability will need to continue to keep pace with asset growth and rising complexity of its investment strategy.

-PSPIB's investment approach is designed to achieve a return greater than the Reference Portfolio over a 10-year period with a lower or equal level of pension funding risk.
-In addition, PSPIB seeks to generate an additional return through active management within defined risk limits, for example, by varying the allocation to a particular sector compared to the Policy Portfolio.
-In 2016, PSPIB changed its policy portfolio by reducing target allocations in public equity in favour of more private and real assets; adding a new asset class, Private Debt.
+PSPIB's investment approach is designed to achieve a return greater than the reference portfolio over a 10-year period with a lower or equal level of pension funding risk.
+The pension manager generated a 10-year annualized return of 9.2%, which compares favourably to 10-year reference portfolio return of 7.6%.
+In addition, PSPIB seeks to generate an additional return through active management within defined risk limits.
+For example, PSPIB may vary the allocation to a particular sector compared to the policy portfolio.
+In 2016, PSPIB changed its policy portfolio whereby it reduced its target allocations to public equity in favour of more private and real assets, including adding a new asset class, Private Debt.

-As at 31 March 2022, PSPIB's investment portfolio was comprised of 20% fixed income1, 26% public equity, and 54% private equity and real investments.
-As noted, in recent years, PSPIB's investment portfolio has shifted toward less liquid Level 3 assets such as real estate, infrastructure and private equity (Exhibit 4).
+As at 31 March 2023, PSPIB's investment portfolio was comprised of 32% fixed income1, 22% public equity, and 46% private equity and real investments.
+PSPIB's investment portfolio has shifted in recent years, similar to its peers, toward less liquid Level 3 assets such as real estate, infrastructure and private equity (Exhibit 4).
 While these asset classes align to the pension manager's mandate to invest over a longer time horizon and offer attractive returns from a liquidity premium, they also add incremental liquidity and operational risks to the fund.
-Exhibit 4